VetUK

-VetUK Ltd. is an online retailer supplying pet care products including toys, accessories, pet food, over-the-counter pet treatments, and veterinary prescription medicines.
-The company was founded in 2005, reached their millionth order in 2012, and their two millionth order in 2014.
+VetUK Ltd is an online retailer of pet care products, including veterinary medicines.
+The company was founded in 2005; filled its millionth order in 2012, and two millionth in 2014.

-Overview

-The VetUK headquarters are located in Thirsk, North Yorkshire, with an IT office based at York Science Park, University of York.
-The company had a £10M turnover in 2010.
+VetUK is based in Thirsk, North Yorkshire and has an office in York.
+It turned over £10M in 2010.

-As of 2012, VetUK employed 32 people and sold about 10,000 different products.
-It was averaging 30% growth year-over-year.
+As of 2012, VetUK sold 10,000 different products and was growing sales at 30% per year.

-VetUK sells products under the Max and Molly, Nutrecare, and PetUK brand names in the UK and continental Europe.
-It is headed by Iain Booth.
-It markets itself primarily through word of mouth.
-The company is partnered with the Yorkshire Air Ambulance and Yorkshire Wildlife Trust charities.
+Its own brands include Max and Molly, Nutrecare, and PetUK.

 History

 VetUK was established in 2005 by veterinary surgeon Iain Booth and scientist Lyane Haywood to sell over-the-counter veterinary medicines.
 According to Booth "I had clients telling me there wasn't enough choice and products were too expensive, so I had thought about selling pet medicines over the internet.
 I tested my idea first selling via eBay, and when I realised people liked it, I launched the site."
 The company was entirely self-funded, and initially it operated out of Booth's living room.

-In 2010, VetUK launched an app called "V-E-T" to locate the nearest emergency vet.

-By 2011, when VetUK was nominated for "Large Business and Retailer of the Year" at The Press Business Awards, the company employed 22 people and had annual sales of £10 million.
-In August 2011, it launched PetUK, its own brand of pet food and accessories.

-In August 2012, VetUK bought Nutrecare, retaining the brand name of its products.
-None of Nutrecare's five employees chose to make the move as operations were transferred from Kidderminster to Thirsk.
-About a month later, VetUK processed its millionth order.
+In August 2012, VetUK bought Kidderminster based Nutrecare.